Last Remains: Epilogue

-It is revealed that Green Goblin threw only a flash grenade, which didn't injure Mary Jane.
-Kingpin used Spot to create a Darkforce Dimension similar to what Hydra did to New York City in Secret Empire.
-Mary Jane Watson takes the rest of the spider-heroes to safety while Spider-Man, Green Goblin and Kindred confront each other.
-During the chaos, the sins that Kindred took were freed and returned to their original hosts in Sins Rising, which also revives Morlun and the Juggernaut.
-Kindred tells the two of them that he wanted Spider-Man to remember what he did, while he also wanted Green Goblin to leave Norman Osborn, but realized that failed and both Peter Parker and Norman Osborn don't remember what happened, before Kindred is encased in a black cube.
-Peter escapes while Kingpin and his soldiers take Kindred into custody.
-While Carlie Cooper (Spider-Man's ex girlfriend) goes to take a taxi, she meets a reformed Overdrive who woke from his coma and asks Carlie to go on a date.
-While Aunt May is helping one of her coworkers, she meets Martin Li who says someone is going to kill him before he collapses in front of her.
-Later that night, Kingpin wants to beat Kindred to death for embarrassing him in the past (by reviving Kingpin's wife and taking away from him) but Norman Osborn convinces Kingpin to let him talk to Kindred.
-Norman Osborn tells his workers to leave, and is revealed that he was just faking being evil and had his sins cleansed.
-Norman Osborn is confused on why he's still good and wants to change for the better and promises to find out what Kindred is talking about.
-Just then, Spider-Man crashes through the window and tells Norman Osborn that they need to talk.
+It is revealed that Green Goblin threw only a flash grenade, which did not injure Mary Jane.
+Mary Jane takes the rest of the spider-heroes to safety while Spider-Man, Green Goblin and Kindred confront each other.
+During the chaos, the sins that Kindred took are freed and returned to their original hosts, resurrecting Morlun and the Juggernaut.
+Kindred tells the two of them that he wanted Spider-Man to remember what he did, while he also wanted Green Goblin to leave Norman Osborn, but realized that failed and both Peter and Norman do not remember what happened, before Kindred is encased in a black cube.
+Later that night, Norman reflects on the recent developments, revealing that he'd faked returning to being Green Goblin and that his cleansing and remorse really are genuine.
+Norman expresses confusion on why he's still good, but nevertheless embraces his newfound empathy and vows to make amends for his years of evil deeds and promises to find out what Kindred is talking about.
+Spider-Man confronts Norman, who explains that his epiphany is genuine, but Peter refuses to forgive him.
+Norman admits to all wrongdoings, wanting to start making up for it by asking Spider-Man and him to work together to help Harry.